 CrashPlan (formerly known as Code42) is a cloud-based backup product that is primarily designed for single-user workstations and laptops containing a modest amount of data.
 It offers frequent (by default every 15 minutes) automated backups in the background for user-selected data.
 Multiple versions of your backups are kept and these are easily restored back to the original machine or another machine you have registered with the service.
 CrashPlan can back up from anywhere with an Internet connection.
 More information is available on the HFS CrashPlan Cloud backup service introductory page.

-Where CrashPlan is not suitable, for example file servers, application servers, virtual infrastructures, multi user systems, and other server-like machines, the HFS offers an on-site backup service using the IBM Spectrum Protect software.
+Where CrashPlan is not suitable, for example file servers, application servers, virtual infrastructures, multi user systems, and other server-like machines, the HFS offers an on-site backup service using the IBM Storage Protect software.
 With this service, your backups go to a primary server in one location, and are then replicated to a 'replica' server at a separate location shortly after, (normally within a day).
 Your data is held on disk and is accessible for restore even if the primary server is unavailable.
 Versioning is currently limited to seven versions of any one file at any time with older versions retained for 90 days (the most recent backup version is retained for as long as it exists on the machine) and thereby offers a reasonable point-in-time recovery of data.
-Backup using Spectrum Protect is restricted to IP addresses on the University network.
-More details on this service are available on the HFS Spectrum Protect backup service introduction page.
+Backup using Storage Protect is restricted to IP addresses on the University network.
+More details on this service are available on the HFS Storage Protect backup service introduction page.

 Who is it for?